- Home Inspector Requirements, the Best Online Home Inspection Training Washington State, Wa State Home Inspection Certification, Licensing, and More

 Starting a new career as a home inspector is a big decision.
 Choosing where to get your training is just as important!

-You need proven professional training, tools, technology, business education and ongoing support to set you up for success.
+You need proven professional training, tools, technology, business education and ongoing instructor support to set you up for success.
 While lots of companies claim to be the best, AHIT truly does stand out from the rest!

 Since 1993, we’ve been providing industry-leading home inspection training, certifications, continuing education, and professional development courses.
 Our live classroom training includes valuable hands-on field training and our online course options offer flexibility for your schedule.